-To cater for all needs, all food is Halal and we provide a daily vegetarian option for all our non-meat eaters.
+To ensure that we do not cause offence, we provide a daily vegetarian option for all our non-meat eaters.

 We welcome parents to bring birthday cakes into school.
 We would always ask children to take cake home to eat.
 Any cakes being brought into school need to be nut free.